 My First Condo in Chiang Mai

 The first six months I lived in Thailand I was renting a condo for 10,000 baht.
-It was owned by an English lady and she’d posted the details on the internet.
+It was owned by an English lady and she had posted the details on the internet.
 It was near my university and available so I took it.
-Below are some photos:
+Below are some photos.

 There are more expensive options and cheaper options.
 Below is a dormitory style room in an apartment building near Payap University.
 It’s not the nicest place, but it does have air conditioning and a hot shower.
 A room like this will run about 2,300-2,800 per month.

 I wrote a blog post when I was in university called Dorm Alternatives: Condos & Houses.
 It holds up well even four years later.
 And, for single women, there are Women Only Dorms near the universities.

 I hope this gives you some better idea of what life is like (or can be like) in Chiang Mai.